simonjulianl/tp/docs/UserGuide.md

 ## 4.1 Navigating Past Commands

-**GoMedic** is designed mainly for those who typed fast and prefer input the commands by typing them.
+**GoMedic** is designed mainly for those who type fast and prefer inputting commands by typing them.
 However, typing new commands over and over can be very frustrating even though you just want to fix one small error in the previous commands.